lvh/lvh.github.com/source/_posts/2014-03-10-optimization-problems-and-pycon-financial-aid.markdown

    for a *decent* solution.
 You can do that with algorithms like tabu search or simulated annealing.

-I opted for the former option.
-My next blog post will be about modeling this problem as quadratic and linear programming.
+I will be elaborating on these problems in a future blog post.